brianguenter/FastDifferentiation.jl/README.md

 These rules are generally safe in the sense of obeying IEEE floating point arithmetic rules.
 However if the runtime value of x happens to be NaN or Inf the **FSD** expressions x*0 and x+0 will identically return 0, because they will have been rewritten to 0 by the simplification rules.
 The expected IEEE result in these cases would be NaN.

 ## Basic use
 There are several ways to use FastSymbolicDifferentiation.
-You can do all your symbolic work, except differentiation, in Symbolics and then convert to FastSymbolicDifferentiation graph form just to do the differentiation.
-Or you can do everything in FastSymbolicDifferentiaton: create FSD variables, make an expression using those variables and then differentiate it.
-You can then convert this derivative to Symbolics form.
-This will be faster than starting from Symbolics form and converting to FSD.
+You can do all your symbolic work, except differentiation, in Symbolics and then convert to **FSD** graph form just to do the differentiation.
+Or you can do everything in FastSymbolicDifferentiaton: create **FSD** variables, make an expression using those variables and then differentiate it.
+You can then convert this derivative to Symbolics form if you need to do further symbolic processing.

 Because Symbolics uses a tree representation and FastSymbolicDifferentiation uses a graph representation it is possible that converting from FastSymbolicDifferentiation->Symbolic could result in an exponential increase in the size of the expression.

+If all you need is a derivative function then the fastest workflow will be to do everything in **FSD**.

 Set up variables:
 ```